TRADE & INDUSTRY

-- An accelerated tariff reduction to be implemented on those sectors which will definitely benefit in both the short-term and long-term periods.
+An accelerated tariff reduction to be implemented on those sectors which will definitely benefit in both the short-term and long-term periods.

-- Such tariff adjustment can also be applied to those sectors that are powerful enough to contain such pressures.
+Such tariff adjustment can also be applied to those sectors that are powerful enough to contain such pressures.

-- A declining tariff protection phase, which implies a slower process in tariff reduction and should be applied especially to those sectors that will face major job losses; for example the clothing industry.
+A declining tariff protection phase, which implies a slower process in tariff reduction and should be applied especially to those sectors that will face major job losses; for example the clothing industry.

-We therefore, should give more attention to our food supply sectors, especially insofar as to consolidate the whole Southern African region as a strong food supply industry.
+We, therefore, should give more attention to our food supply sectors, especially insofar as to consolidate the whole Southern African region as a strong food supply industry.

-The ACDP is of the opinion that the relationship that ought to exist between the tariffs and industrial policy is to be determined differentially according to the beneficial outcomes each sector will enjoy with regards to tariff adjustments.
+The ACDP is of the opinion that the relationship that ought to exist between the tariffs and Industrial policy is to be determined differentially according to the beneficial outcomes each sector will enjoy with regards to tariff adjustments.

+International Considerations on Trade and Industry South Africa is a developing country whose socio-economic policy must be based on a developmental approach.
 This country needs to develop its infrastructure capacities to meet the needs of our people in areas such as health, education, welfare and employment.

+South Africa is an emerging democracy and this must of necessity form the basis of its international trade policy.
 We have to share similar ideals and principles with other countries in order to achieve common goals of mutual interest.

 South Africa is a constitutional state with a built-in human rights creed, and as such we should vigorously fight for human rights in other parts of the world.

-The present inflexible labour policies are furthermore a definite, disincentive to foreign investment.
+In fact, to become more competitive globally, the manufacturing sector has invested more in larger plants and modern technology, with minimal job-creating potential.
+A reason for this is to be found in the present government’s labour policies.
+The present inflexible labour policies are furthermore a definite, dis-incentive to foreign investment.
 The ACDP will revisit these labour policies so as to encourage greater employment and investment.

 We believe that a job creation strategy does not necessarily have to be a highly technical and complicated issue.

-It should remain within the simple economic framework of basic demand and supply.
-These debates on economic disputes centre on the problems of those who are already employed, but they do not help us with the unemployed.
+Furthermore, the aspects of wage negotiation and bargaining policies refer to those who already fall within the ambit of employment and access.
+These debates on economic disputes center on the problems of those who are already employed, but they do not help us with the unemployed.
 (We do not, of course, mean that we should discard the wage and bargaining processes as we believe that those who have jobs must be protected, while those who offer employment should be able to generate greater production and profit levies, as well as to generate more jobs.